marabesi/marabesi.com/_posts/2021-01-18-towards-reactjs-folder-structure-based-on-intent.md

 - communication

-Both of them are connected in somehow and in this post I am going to address the issue that is to organize reactjs componentes in a "meaningful" way, given that the official reactjs documentation does not provide an official file structure {% cite reactjs_official_file_structure --file 2021-01-18-towards-reactjs-folder-structure-based-on-intent %}.
+Both of them are connected in somehow and in this post I am going to address the issue that is to organize reactjs componentes in a "meaningful" way, given that the official reactjs documentation does not provide an official file structure
+{% cite reactjs_official_file_structure --file 2021-01-18-towards-reactjs-folder-structure-based-on-intent %}.

+Eventough there are attempts for structuring reactjs
+{% cite reactjs_architecture_essentials --file 2021-01-18-towards-reactjs-folder-structure-based-on-intent %}
+apps none has gotten an official stamp, probably it will not happen, but it is possible to become a common standard.

 ## Table of contents